Instructor resources

 At the end of each of Chapters 2 through 7, they’ll get several pages of key lessons that can be taken away from that chapter’s case studies, so they can see how the six mindsets have been applied by some of today’s most inspiring entrepreneurs – and equally importantly, by others who have stumbled or failed.
 They’ll also get a few pages of advice in each chapter about practical steps they can take now to make each of the mindsets their own.

 Here, then, are some teaching materials, most of them available from The Case Centre (or from John if you ask him!) that will help your students learn how they, too, might become “entrepreneurial”.
-And a suggested exercise and an offer, too!
+And some suggested exercises and an offer, too!

 Case studies from around the world (most with Teaching Notes by John)